Polyrhythm/UE5_AdvancedMonitor/README.md

 Lastly - originally I wanted to package these as shaders directly injected into the render post-process pipeline as compute shaders, but because of a limitation of the current UE4 API, plugins cannot do this.
 So, in the interest of making the plugin share-able, I've opted for this slightly less performant approach of PostProcess materials.

 ## Changelog
-0.8.0 UE5 Update, minor fixes with Texture UV calculation 0.8.0 Initial release
+0.9.0 Adds false color support and a blueprint interface 0.8.0 UE5 Update, minor fixes with Texture UV calculation 0.8.0 Initial release